lancedb/openclaw-lancedb-demo/README.md

-# Dungeon Buddy: OpenClaw + LanceDB Memory Pro Demo
+# Dungeon Buddy: OpenClaw + Memory LanceDB Pro Demo

 This is a tiny, reproducible project that demonstrates how to use the [memory-lancedb-pro](https://github.com/CortexReach/memory-lancedb-pro) plugin with [OpenClaw](https://github.com/openclaw/openclaw).

 The following sequence of steps are demonstrated:
 - an agent writes memory in one session,
 - memory persists locally on disk,
-- a later session recalls the right facts,
+- a later session recalls the right facts from LanceDB,
 - the agent behavior is conditioned on the recalled memory.

 The goal is to demonstrate how simple it is to use LanceDB to create a local-first memory-layer pattern for OpenClaw in a way that you can get started in just a few minutes.
 This demo uses OpenAI embeddings and LLMs, but you can also do it with a locally-hosted open source embedding model and LLM.